 Kitchen and utility room sinks faucets with various features, styles and applications.

-The Japanese aesthetic of imperfection and simplicity is expressed in the use of raw plumbing pipes.
+The Japanese aesthetic of imperfection and simplicity is expressed in the use of industrial style sink faucets and raw plumbing pipes.

-Raw copper plumbing pipes and valves are an industrial look often embraced by avant garde architects.
+Raw copper plumbing pipes and valves, and industrial style sink faucets are a look sometimes embraced by avant garde architects.
 I adore my sink jewelry but piping has its own kind of graceful beauty that I also could easily live with in the right space.
 The Japanese put a name to the look – wabi-sabi – which is a bit of a catchall but then, so is “rustic.”
-In Africa and Asia, where sink fixtures can be affected by tropical weather, it’s a practical approach and often paired with concrete sinks.… Continue Reading
+In Africa and Asia, where sink fixtures can be affected by tropical weather, industrial style sink faucets are a practical approach often paired with concrete sinks.… Continue Reading

 Finally, a real boiling water faucet: 100° C/212° F!